 This year is the 50th anniversary of the ADEA and the EEOC has made eliminating barriers in recruitment and hiring one of its priorities in its Strategic Enforcement Plan for 2017-2021.
 Under the ADEA, workers and job applicants age 40 and over are protected from discrimination in all aspects of employment – hiring, firing, layoffs, pay, benefits, training, promotions, demotions and performance reviews.

 Age discrimination, unfortunately, remains on the menu for many organizations.
-For example, earlier this year, Texas Roadhouse agreed to pay $12 million to settle an EEOC lawsuit alleging the restaurant chain discriminated against older applicants for front-of-the-house positions, including servers, hosts and bartenders.
-Other pending age discrimination cases involve Pricewaterhouse Coopers and R.J.
-Reynolds Tobacco.
+For example, earlier this year another restaurant chain agreed to pay $12 million to settle an EEOC lawsuit alleging the company discriminated against older applicants for front-of-the-house positions, including servers, hosts and bartenders.

 “Research shows that pervasive stereotypes about older workers still persist – for example, there are widespread stereotypes that older workers are less motivated, flexible, or trusting and that a younger workforce is preferable,” said Phoenix District EEOC Regional Attorney Mary Jo O’Neill, in a statement announcing an age discrimination lawsuit against a hospital.
 “These stereotypes are flatly untrue and must be recognized for what they are – prejudice and false assumptions.”